ocaml/opam/doc/pages/FAQ.md

 - https://discuss.ocaml.org is a good place for community assistance.

-- You may also try IRC channel `#ocaml` on Freenode.
+- You may also try IRC channel `#ocaml` on Libera.Chat.

 ---